COMMLAW 2500 - Commercial Law II

 5. Your answers to the problem questions 1 to 3 need not be in essay form.

-6. Examination materials provided by the University of Adelaide, including the examination paper, must NOT be removed from the examination room.
+7. Examination materials provided by the University of Adelaide, including this examination paper, must NOT be removed from the examination room.

-7. It is your responsibility to ensure that the examination question paper is handed up, together with your answer booklet, at the end of the examination.
+8. It is your responsibility to ensure that this examination question paper is handed up, together with your answer booklet, at the end of the examination.
 If your answer booklet does not include the examination paper, a penalty of a reduction in mark – possibly to NIL – may be imposed.

 Prescribed textbook and any other textbooks, legislation, course materials and handouts, your own lecture notes and other summaries or notes written and prepared by you, and not prepared by or taken from someone else.